fabric8io/Next/Evaluation.md

    more of a usability/sanity testing against the service to discover a lot of obvious flaws.

-   1. Understand the requirements in terms of CPU, memory, IO, time etc and make sure your tool can build a sufficiently large app.
-We could start with our own quick starts obviously.
+   1. Understand the requirements in terms of CPU, memory, IO, time etc the service needs & make sure your tool can build a sufficiently large app.
+      This is important because Jenkins fails to build maven apps quite often under memory load.

    2. Use secrets from previous step and push to a private registry